codeAligned/JP_Notes/jp_github_notes.md

 Please note that if you delete any file or folder on the Github web interface, it will be deleted from your local once you do a `git pull`.
 Your local repo and the corresponding master branch on github are always going to mirror each other.
 Hence, branching in git.

+[Here is a good reference](https://www.atlassian.com/git/tutorials/gitignore#git-ignore-patterns) on how to glob/pattern match in `.gitignore` files.

 #### Set Username and Email
 `git config --global user.name` -- your real name
 `git config --global user.email` -- your email